Skip to content

 “I have a tremendous amount of optimism, because I know that there are issues out there in our society that are bringing people together,” Sunday said.
 “I see it every day.”

 Sunday, 48, grew up in Dauphin County.
-Lacking direction as a teen, he joined the U.S. Navy out of high school, where he was deployed to the Persian Gulf, South America and the Caribbean.
+Lacking direction as a teen, he joined the U.S. Navy out of high school, where he was deployed to the Persian Gulf, South America, and the Caribbean.

-After four years of service, he got a job working at UPS — working nights on the unloading dock while he went to college during the day, and eventually switching to working day shifts in UPS’ corporate offices as he went to law school at night.
+After four years of service, he got a job working at UPS — working nights on the unloading dock while he went to college during the day, and eventually switching to working day shifts in UPS’s corporate offices as he went to law school at night.

-He met his wife Lishani while he completed a clerkship at the United Nations in New York.
+He met his wife, Lishani, while he completed a clerkship at the United Nations in New York.
 The two young attorneys eventually moved for work to York County, where they still reside with their 9-year-old son.

 Sunday has worked as a prosecutor almost ever since, trying thousands of cases as an assistant district attorney, assistant U.S. attorney, and now district attorney.
 He boasts a 36% reduction in gun violence in 2023 over 2022 in York City, a small city 30 minutes north of Baltimore, and an 80% drop in gang-related violence that officials credit to their gang violence intervention program.

-Democrats and community organizations, have been quick to criticize Sunday for accepting campaign contributions from Yass, a Lower Merion billionaire who spends millions each year to try to influence the state’s elections, argued that Sunday would not stand up to Yass him if he had to.
+Democrats and community organizations, which have been quick to criticize Sunday for accepting campaign contributions from Yass, a Lower Merion billionaire who spends millions each year to try to influence the state’s elections, argued that Sunday would not stand up to Yass if he had to.
 Sunday’s campaign has rejected those attacks and said Sunday has never met Yass.

 An auditor general with aspirations